 Screening

-Screening should be undertaken as close as possible to patient referral, in some cases prior to diagnosis, allowing sufficient time to identify and mitigate risk without threatening time to surgery.
+Undertaking screening as close as possible to patient referral, in some cases prior to diagnosis, allows sufficient time to identify and mitigate risk without threatening time to surgery.
 There is a wide range of candidate screening tools for all 3 domains.
-They should be validated, simple to apply and with patient-specific cut-offs, sensitive enough to provoke more detailed assessment if a targeted or specialist intervention is required.
+These tools should be validated, generalisable, simple to apply and with patient-specific cut-offs, sensitive enough to trigger specialist intervention.

-Such a ‘patient staging’ approach adds value to multi-disciplinary team (MDT) presentations and improves shared-decision making in MDT/ perioperative medicine/ pre-assessment clinics.
-Screening tools can be applied by unregistered health and care professionals acting under delegated authority of registered professionals.
+Such a ‘patient staging’ vs. a ‘tumour focused staging’ approach adds value to multi-disciplinary team (MDT) presentations, thereby adding considerable value to shared-decision making in MDT/ perioperative medicine/ pre-assessment clinics.
+Screening tools can be applied by unregistered healthcare professionals in a highly protocolised manner.

-Physical activity and fitness screening tools include validated self-reporting questionnaires such as the Duke Activity Status Index, Clinical Frailty Score and the International Physical Activity Questionnaire.
-Basic functional screening can be achieved using the Timed-up and-go test and the Incremental shuttle walk test.
+Screening protocols should contain validated self-reporting questionnaires (Duke Activity Status Index, Clinical/ Edmonton Frailty Score and the International Physical Activity Questionnaire) as well as objective elements (timed-up and-go test and the Incremental shuttle walk test.
+Nutrition screening tools, accounting for personal causes of malnutrition, presenting complaint, co-morbidity and barriers to adequate dietary intake are recommended by t